-- 1) Revise policies and procedures to include a supervisory review within accounts payable over the review of all travel related expenses to ensure that only allowable, reasonable, and approved costs are charged to the U.S. Government in accordance with FAR, Federal Travel Regulations, and other applicable requirements. - 2) Provide ACC with adequate documentation to support the eligibility of questioned travel costs, to include penalties and fees, billed to the task order or reimburse ACC for the portion of \$1,620 that remains ineligible."
+- Revise policies and procedures to include a supervisory review within accounts payable over the review of all travel related expenses to ensure that only allowable, reasonable, and approved costs are charged to the U.S. Government in accordance with FAR, Federal Travel Regulations, and other applicable requirements. - 2) Provide ACC with adequate documentation to support that the travel costs billed were approved by the COR or reimburse ACC for the portion of \$762 that remains ineligible."